 A generic medicine is a medicine which is known by its 'generic' name rather than by its 'brand' name.
 It contains the same active ingredient and has the same therapeutic effect on patients as the original medicine which is no longer patent protected (patents typically last for 20 years).

 Generic medicines are popular with organisations such as the National Health Service (NHS) because they are significantly cheaper than their brand-name equivalents (costing 20-90% less) and the generic manufacturers avoid the risks and costs associated with the research and development involved in innovative medicines.
 There are many pharmaceutical companies which focus on the manufacturing and licensing of generic medicines.

 It is important that generic medicines continue to be provided as they can save healthcare systems billions throughout the world.
-For example, in Europe the saving is about €13 billion per year and in 2009 alone America saved $139.6 billion.
+In June 2015 the IMS Institute for Healthcare Informatics published their report “The Role of Generic Medicines in Sustaining Healthcare Systems: A European Perspective”.
+One of the report’s findings is that European payers saved an estimated €100Bn in 2014.
 Without generics, healthcare systems would become financially unsustainable.

 Please refer to our regulatory services for further information.

 Please contact us with your specific regulatory compliance requirements.
 We look forward to working with you.